6-Phase Ransomware Response Plan: Detect and Recover Fast

 Why does this matter?
 Threats don’t stay in one layer.
 Stolen credentials might appear in a Telegram channel first, shared from an infostealer infection.
 Then they get aggregated into combo lists.
 Eventually they end up for sale on a dark web marketplace.
 Monitoring only the dark web means you miss the earlier stages.

 Effective deep web monitoring watches multiple source types.
-Each serves different purposes in the threat actor ecosystem.
+Each plays a different role in how stolen data moves from attacker to buyer.

-Telegram became a major hub for cybercriminal activity.
-Channels share stolen credentials, infostealer logs, and breach data.
-The platform’s anonymity features and lax moderation attract threat actors.
+Telegram has become a major hub for cybercriminal activity.
+Channels share stolen credentials and infostealer logs openly.
+The platform’s anonymity features and lax moderation attract attackers.

 Stealer logs are collections of data stolen by infostealer malware from infected devices.
-They contain saved passwords, session cookies, cryptocurrency wallet data, and authentication tokens.
+They contain saved passwords and session cookies from browsers on the infected machine.
 Attackers share and sell these logs in Telegram channels and underground forums.

 Infostealer channels distribute stolen credentials in near real-time.
 When an employee’s device gets infected with RedLine or Vidar malware, their corporate credentials might appear in Telegram channels within hours.

-The Verizon 2025 Data Breach Investigations Report found that credential abuse was involved in 44% of breaches.
+The Verizon 2025 Data Breach Investigations Report found that stolen credentials were the most common initial access vector, used in 22% of breaches.
 Telegram channels have become a primary distribution point for stolen credentials, often surfacing data before it appears on dark web markets.

 Private hacking forums operate on the surface and deep web.
 Membership requires invitation or payment.
-Threat actors use these spaces to sell access, trade stolen data, and recruit affiliates.
+Attackers use these spaces to sell access and trade stolen data.

 Access broker activity surged according to the CrowdStrike 2025 Global Threat Report.
 These brokers sell network access in private forums before victims know they’ve been compromised.

-Monitoring private forums reveals when access to your organization is for sale.
-You might find your network access listed by brokers or see your stolen data being traded.
+If you watch these forums, you’ll know when access to your network is up for sale.
+You might find your credentials listed by brokers or see your stolen data being traded.

 Initial access brokers specialize in gaining network access, then selling it to other attackers.
 They operate across deep web forums and private marketplaces.